 All the decisions you make, all that you say, all that you communicate, express, transpire must contribute to strengthening your position of authority.
 Otherwise, how will work your way up the ranks?
 How can you expect to betray the CEO or the president of the company and take his place?
 Brutus had it all figured out.

 1. Your management style

 Your management style is the equivalent of a sub-pillar, the concrete from which the foundation is made… the slices of pickles that bring out all the taste in the secret burger sauce.
 Broadly speaking, the reflexes you live by.

-1.1 Beat world record of tolerating the intolerable
+1.1 Beat the world record of tolerating the intolerable

 Something’s definitely wrong?
 Your employees are complaining about the behavior of one of your minions?
 People are in psychological distress?
 The system to optimize harassment and bullying that you put in place isn’t unanimously adopted?

 The solution is quite simple.
 Don’t lift a finger.
 Tolerate this situation as long as possible.
 Wait for at least one quarter of your team to resign, then fire those who were complaining, if any of them remain.